dominicrodger/dominicrodger.com.old/src/code/upgrading-django.md

 Title: Bulk Upgrading Django Sites
 Slug: upgrading-django

-A [new version of Django][django-1-5-1] was released today.
+A [new version of Django][django-1-5-1] was released a couple of days ago.
 I'm currently at 11 sites using Django, so upgrading them all manually (which I did last time) is a pain.

 To help me out, I wrote a tiny [Fabric][fabfile] script to spin through my sites, check if they're using the version of Django that